 About My Strange Name

 San River people were famous for their boats and rafts, à la Huckleberry Finn.
-I have no idea whether my ancestors lived like that, but of course I like to think so.
+I have no idea whether my ancestors actually lived like that, but of course I like to think so.
 So I made up this sketch.

-Actually, my ancestors lived on the San River in central Europe, back when it was the border between the Austrian and Russian Empires.
+Actually, my ancestors lived on the San River in Europe, back when it was the border between the Austrian and Russian Empires.
 (My grandfather used to joke that the first thing he did each morning was ask who won the previous night’s battle, so he’d know what country he lived in.)
-The river later became famous (or infamous) as the site of one of the first battles of World War II in Europe: the Polish army held the Germans there for about six days in the fall of 1939 before the Panzers broke through.
+The river later became famous as the site of one of the first battles of World War II in Europe: the Polish army held the Germans there for about six days in the fall of 1939 before the Panzers broke through.

 I usually sign my illustrations but I suppose there is some danger of confusion with my (deceased) father, who often signed his artwork the same way.

 As for my first name, I like “Lawrence” but dislike the nickname that’s commonly substituted for it — it just doesn’t fit my personality.
 On the other hand, I like “San” so much that I often use it alone as my professional name.
 (I invited people I met in Tokyo to call me “San San” but they were much too polite to joke about someone’s name.)
 People who know me personally call me either San, or Lawrence, or by one of my nicknames: Lorenzo (I hope to be reborn backwards into the Italian Renaissance) or SanMan, a childhood moniker.

 While I was sketching these bones at Boston’s Museum of Science, a volunteer anatomist came over to talk.
 He must have been at least eighty years old.
 He invited me into a storage room to see the museum’s collection of animal skulls, and we had an interesting conversation.